Nicaragua's Wildlife and Nature Exploration | Trip Itinerary

 Picnic lunch at the Reserve, after lunch back to El Castillo and know the town including the visit to El Castillo Fortress.

 El Castillo Tour: Escorted by a guide from the Castillo, you would visit and interact with the people of the zone.
-The guide will explain about the customs, gastronomy & miths.
+The guide will explain about the customs, gastronomy & myths.
 Visit the historic fortress El Castillo de la Inmaculada Concepcion.
 It was built by the Spanish on XVIII century for stop the English pirates.

 Enjoy the travel on San Juan River.
 Keep your eyes open because you will see jumping the great tarpon fish, herons, alligators, cormorant and pink birds (Espatulas Rosadas).
+Return to El Castillo town for dinner and overnight.
+(B, BL, D)

 After lunch, your local guide will lead you to an afternoon tour to visit the main Islands, local museum and the artist work houses.
 Today you will witness and learn how from the 1970’s, under the leadership of Ernesto Cardenal, priest, poet and former Minister of Culture in the Sandinista government in Nicaragua, a group of fishermen and country folk developed a painting school that became known as Escuela Primitivista de Solentiname.
 This form of art has become world famous, keep your eyes open for the incredible bird life.
 (B, L, D)